nimashoghi/ece6254-presentation/slides.md

 </div>

 <!--
-[click] Materials consist of atoms arranged in 3D space that form infinitely repeating crystalline structures.
-What we call a "unit cell" is the smallest repeating unit that defines the material's structure, which then repeats infinitely in all directions, as shown in these figures.

-[click] To generate a new material, our AI needs to learn the three key components:
-- The unit cell/lattice: A repeating 3D box defined by vectors
-- The atom types: Chemical elements present in the material
-- The fractional coordinates: Positions of atoms within the cell (0-1 scale) -->
+A bulk material is simply atoms arranged in a tiny three‑dimensional building block called a unit cell that repeats endlessly in all directions to form the whole solid.

+-->

 ---